jecassis/foo_vis_milk2/README.md

 Prerequisites to build the DirectX 11 `foo_vis_milk2.dll` component for foobar2000:

-- [foobar2000 SDK](https://www.foobar2000.org/SDK): download version SDK2023-02-22 or later and place the contents in the `external/` folder.
+- [foobar2000 SDK](https://www.foobar2000.org/SDK): download the latest version and uncompress the contents in the `external/` folder.
 - [NS-EEL2](https://github.com/justinfrankel/WDL/tree/main/WDL/eel2) (included in [WDL](https://www.cockos.com/wdl/)): the files required to build the DLL are included in this repository.
-- [DirectXTK](https://github.com/Microsoft/DirectXTK): the files required to build the DLL are fetched using NuGet.
+- [DirectXTK](https://github.com/Microsoft/DirectXTK): the files required to build the DLL are fetched via the NuGet package manager.
-- [WTL](https://wtl.sourceforge.io/): the files required to build the DLL are fetched using NuGet.
+- [Windows Template Library (WTL)](https://wtl.sourceforge.io/): the files required to build the DLL are imported .
-- [Visual Studio 2022](https://visualstudio.microsoft.com/vs/): open the [`milkdrop2`](foo_vis_milk2.sln) solution, select a configuration for the `foo_vis_milk2` project, and build.
+- [Visual Studio 2022](https://visualstudio.microsoft.com/vs/) with [Active Template Library (ATL)](https://learn.microsoft.com/en-us/cpp/mfc/mfc-and-atl): open the [`foo_vis_milk2`](foo_vis_milk2.sln) solution, set `foo_vis_milk2` as the Startup Project, select a configuration, and build.

 Refer to the [build pipeline](.github/workflows/build.yml) jobs for a step-by-step guide on how to build. _Only x86 and x64 Intel architecture platforms are functional._